 It may take a few moments for us to create the new account and apply the necessary configuration.
 You should see a loading screen like this:

 In order to complete the challenge, you need to submit your work so we can make sure you did it correctly.
 If you did, fantastic!
-You’ll see your points accrue and you can move on to the next module.
+You’ll see your points increase and you can move on to the next module.
 If you did not, you will see a description of which step was not done correctly.
-Re-review the instructions for that step, fix any mistakes, and re-submit.
-If you have any issues, reach out to the Community or email email@example.com with the name of the module and details about your issues.
+Review the instructions for that step, fix any mistakes, and re-submit.